School Field Trips Make Lasting Memories

 Middle and High Schools often seek opportunities to engage their students in team building activities to teach, or reinforce, behaviors such as patience, inclusion, creativity, empathy, and other positive social-emotional behaviors that are so desperately needed today.
 Butter and Egg Adventures uses two, forested courses to offer teamwork programs: a Low Ropes Challenge Course, and the Woodland Encounter team competition course.
 We also use dozens of props in both outdoor and gym settings to facilitate challenging initiatives for older youth.
 A Teambuilding-Only field trip can be a cost-effective option to our traditional, recreation-focused options.
 And, they sometimes meet specific programming needs that recreational programs do not.

-To plan the best field trip for your group, please call me, Susan Pierce, at 334.670.9954 to start the planning process.
-Or, complete the Event Quote Request to initiate e-mail contact.
+To plan the best field trip for your group, please call me, Ron Pierce, at 334.670.9954 to start the planning process.
+Or, complete the Field Trip Quote Request to initiate e-mail contact.